Mold Damage Prevention & Early Detection Tips

 - Take pets to the vet if you have mold to make sure they are not suffering from a mold-related illness and are continuing to be healthy.

-- mold and pets is very serious and for the sake of your little loved ones, should not be taken lightly.
+- Mold and pets are very serious and for the sake of your little loved ones, should not be taken lightly.